2/20/2025

 Joe Gilliam

-Yeah, so I mean, I think first off, the relative cost and the carrying cost of it, we mitigate a lot of that, as is often the case with pharmaceutical launches like IDOS with longer dated terms.
-You've probably seen that in our council receivable balance.
-Again, very common with pharmaceutical industry standards.
-And so the actual, I'll call it cash component of that for facilities, we mitigate that way and we've been pretty successful in doing it.
-I think there's always a delta between the administration and bureaucracy of larger hospital systems and things like that, where you have to go through committees and get a lot more sign-offs, if you will, to get going, even when the physician customers themselves are ready and want to do it clinically versus the nimbleness that exists with your average ASC customer, if you will.
-So I think so far, we've certainly been much more indexed, if you will, towards the ASC side of things.
-But we certainly expect with the progress we're making that the hospital side of our business will continue to make progress, certainly in 2025.
+Yeah, so, I mean, I think first off, the relative cost and the carrying cost of it, you know, we mitigate a lot of that, as is often the case with pharmaceutical launches, like IDOS, with longer-dated terms.
+You've probably seen that in our accounts receivable balance.
+Again, very common with, you know, pharmaceutical industry standards.
+And so, the actual, you know, I'll call it cash component of that for facilities, we mitigate that way, and we've been pretty successful in doing it.
+I think there's always a delta between the administration and bureaucracy of larger hospital systems and things like that, where you have to go through committees and get a lot more sign-offs, if you will, to get going, even when the physician customers themselves are ready and want to do it clinically, versus the nimbleness that exists with your average ASC customer, if you will.
+I think so far, we've certainly been much more indexed, if you will, towards the ASC side of things.
+But we certainly expect, with the progress we're making, that the hospital side of our business will continue to make progress, certainly in 2025.
+Great.

 speaker